Back to Skills & Talents

 How The Hearth & Hound Saved Their Saturday Service (And Boosted Bookings)

 That's exactly what happened to The Hearth & Hound in Bristol.
 A bustling Saturday evening, the sort every restaurant and bar owner dreams of, was suddenly derailed by a complete oven shutdown.
 No roasts, no baked dishes, no hot starters.
 Just a silent, dead beast where the heart of their kitchen should have been.
-This is their story, and I honestly think it offers some brilliant lessons for anyone in hospitality.
+This is their story, and it offers some brilliant lessons for anyone in hospitality.

-Here’s a quick takeaway of what The Hearth & Hound taught us:
+Here's what The Hearth & Hound learned:

-• Help your team to think on their feet: Train your restaurant staff to adapt menus and service delivery when things go sideways.
+• Help your team think on their feet: Train your restaurant staff to adapt menus and service delivery when things go sideways.
 Give them the freedom to get creative during a crisis – it can turn a disaster into something truly memorable.

 • Think about waste before a crisis hits: Look for clever ways to use prepped ingredients when service is disrupted.
 It's not just about saving money; it builds a reputation for being resourceful and smart.